kube-green/kube-green.github.io/docs/install.md

 ### Change default configuration

-You can change default configuration changing the config files.
+You can change default configuration editing the config files.

 For example, to deploy the controller in another namespace, change the file [kustomization.yaml](https://github.com/kube-green/kube-green/blob/main/config/default/kustomization.yaml#L2) with the desired namespace name.